 When a weather alert is in effect, we give priority stations the technical, human and logistics resources they need to service a train in 10 minutes.
 This includes supplying bottled water, setting up welcome areas for passengers, putting information volunteers on advance alert, and activating our local civil defence partners.
 We currently have 28 priority stations.

-Hot topic: How heatwaves affect trains and railway infrastructure
+Hot topic: How extreme temperatures affect trains and railway infrastructure

-We monitor our rail network closely year-round, but in summer, we work even harder.
-Night and day, SNCF employees keep watch over our tracks to identify areas where hot weather could cause problems.
+We monitor our rail system closely year-round, but in summer we work even harder.
+Night and day, SNCF employees watch over our tracks to identify areas where hot weather could cause problems.

-Aboard our trains, it’s natural for electrical and electronic components to heat up, but extreme summer temperatures can make them even hotter.
-And that can cause malfunctions or breakdowns—especially if the train’s air conditioning system can’t cope.
+Aboard our trains, it’s natural for the electrical and electronic components to heat up.
+But when extreme summer temperatures make them even hotter, they can malfunction or break down—especially if the air conditioning system can’t cope.

-Extreme heat and sudden, sharp temperature swings can also be hard on railway infrastructures such as track, catenaries and signalling systems, and hot weather increases the risk of embankment fires, especially during droughts.
+Extreme heat and sudden, sharp temperature swings can also be hard on railway infrastructures such as track, catenaries and signalling systems.

 View the video below [in French] to learn more about how extreme heat affects track—and what we’re doing to keep you safe when you travel with us.

 Since 2021, SNCF Réseau has predicted track temperatures with Metigate.
 This software platform projects conditions at nearly 180 sites across the French rail network, for the current day and the next 3 days as well.
 Metigate looks beyond the air temperature forecast, incorporating multiple weather variables—cloud cover, sunshine, humidity, and more—to provide track temperature predictions that are far more accurate.

 Power supply cables